Kanemoto Park - Missouri

 Donated to the City of Longmont

-by the Kanemoto family in 1966, Kanemoto Park is an 8.7 acre park that graces Southmoor Park - a neighborhood
+by the Kanemoto family in 1966, Kanemoto Park is a 7 acre park within Southmoor Park, a neighborhood

 built by the family on land they had farmed.
 Goroku Kanemoto (1882-1935), immigrated